Mohammad-Mirasadollahi/Get-Sysmon-Access-Rights-Splunk-App/README.md

 # Get Sysmon Access Rights Splunk app
-By using the Sysmon_Access_Right Splunk app, you can extract GrantedAccess values from Sysmon events with EventCode 10 and convert these values from hexadecimal format to a readable format for security analysts in Splunk.
+By using the Sysmon_Access_Right Splunk app, you can convert Sysmon EventCode 10 GrantedAccess hexadecimal values to a readable format for security analysts in Splunk.

 The Get-Sysmon-Access-Rights Splunk App has a function for creating and parsing mask strings. you can use it with "showaccessright" spl command in your SPL.